- Historical Sites and Heritage Locations

 The Great Victorian Rail Trail passes over the Bonnie Doon Bridge crossing the Brankeet Arm of Lake Eildon.
 The bridge is 385 metres long and provides a great vantage spot to stop and watch activity on the lake.
 Bonnie Doon Station marks the location of the old railway station along the route.

-Due to current health advice on social distancing, please contact businesses for the most up to date information regarding opening times and services.
+Due to current health advice , please contact businesses for the most up to date information regarding opening times and services.

 - History & Heritage